farmergreg/adif/README.md

 [![Go Version](https://img.shields.io/github/go-mod/go-version/hamradiolog-net/adif)](https://github.com/hamradiolog-net/adif/blob/main/go.mod)
 [![License](https://img.shields.io/github/license/hamradiolog-net/adif)](https://github.com/hamradiolog-net/adif/blob/main/LICENSE)

-This ADI parser is my attempt to create the fastest and most efficient ADI parser in the world.
+This ADI parser is my attempt to create a fast, efficient ADIF parser for ADI formatted data.

-While there is certainly room for improvement (e.g. more simd!), this library is faster than other adi libraries I've tested.
+This library also outperforms other ADI libraries that I've tested to date.
-This library is also faster than converting to/from JSON using the go std library.
+Additionally, this library is able to convert to and from ADI faster than the built-in go json library can convert the same data to and from JSON.
-ADI files are typically significantly larger than the same data in JSON format, so I am quite happy with the performance this library provides.
+This even though JSON is a much more compact format than ADI.

 ## Usage

 This library provides two ways to parse ADI files: using the low-level `ADIFParser` directly or using the higher-level `Document` type.
-The interfaces and implementations are designed to be idiomatic go and interface well with the golang stdlib.
+The interfaces and implementations are designed to be idiomatic go and work well with the go standard library.

 The unit tests provide examples of how to use the library.